- What’s On

 A Selection of Autograph Letters Related to the Ottoman Empire, from the Ömer M. Koç Collection

 Handwritten letters of historically significant personalities have always been highly sought-after collectors’ items.
-This passion, which originates in Ancient Greek and Roman periods has gained wide appeal in the 16th century, and continues to our age.
-In addition to their status as historical documents due to their subject matters, handwritten letters also establish an emotional connection with these eminent personalities.
+This passion, which originated in Ancient Greek and Rome, gained wide appeal in the 16th century, and it continues into our age.
+In addition to their status as historical documents, handwritten letters also establish an emotional connection with their eminent authors.

-This book, Your Excellency’s Obedient Servant, features assiduously selected samples from the Ömer M. Koç Collection.
-These letters dated between 1795 and 1922 are presented in chronological order, and were written in Latin script by a number of prominent and colourful figures including Grand Vizier Mustafa Reşid Pasha, Abdülhamid Efendi ─ then still a prince, Queen Victoria, Lord Kitchener, Pierre Loti, and Florence Nightingale.
+Your Excellency’s Obedient Servant, has selected samples from the Ömer M. Koç Collection from 1795 to 1922.
+Presented in chronological order, they were written in Latin script by such prominent and colourful figures as Grand Vizier Mustafa Reşid Pasha, Abdülhamid Efendi ─ then still a prince, Queen Victoria, Lord Kitchener, Pierre Loti, and Florence Nightingale.